justin-marian/void-verse/README.md

 ## Usage

 The program reads commands from the standard input until the `"exit"` command is received.

 Below are the supported commands:

 `exit`: Terminates the program after deallocating memory.

-- The program cleans up allocated memory and gracefully exits.
+The program cleans up allocated memory and gracefully exits.

 `add_last`: Adds a dedication to the end of the vector.

-- Appends a **new dedication** to the end of the vector, incrementing its length accordingly.
+Appends a **new dedication** to the end of the vector, incrementing its length accordingly.

 `add_at`: Inserts a dedication at a specified `index` in the vector.

-- Similar to `add_last`, it inserts a **dedication** at a specified index in the vector, ensuring that the index is not out of bounds.
+It inserts a **dedication** at a specified index in the vector, ensuring that the index is not out of bounds.

 `find`: Retrieves and displays the **dedication** at a specified `index`.

-- Displays the dedication located at the specified index in the vector.
+Displays the dedication located at the specified index in the vector.

 `delete_at`: Deletes the **dedication** at a specified `index` from the vector.

-- Removes the dedication located at the specified index from the vector, ensuring that the remaining elements are properly shifted.
+Removes the dedication located at the specified index from the vector and the remaining elements are properly shifted.

 `print`: Prints **all dedications** in the vector.

-- Prints each dedication according to the specified format.
+Prints each dedication according to the specified format.

 ```bash
     Type <type header>